l2beat/l2beat/packages/backend/discovery/eigenda/ethereum/diffHistory.md

 ## Description

 Registry coordinator:
-    - ejector address was changed from the EigenLayerOperationsMultisig to the EjectionManager
+    - Ejector address was changed from the EigenLayerOperationsMultisig to the EjectionManager

+eigenDAServiceManager:
-    -
+    - New EjectionManager contract
+    - quorumNumbersRequired - second quorum (EIGEN token) now active

+EjectionManager:
+- used to eject validators from quorum
+- permissioned, only ejectors and owner can eject operators
+- operators to eject are external input provided by ejector Ejection spec parameters:
+        - Max 200 operators for each quorum.
+When the global operator cap (200) is reached for the quorum, the joining operator must have more than 1.1X the quorum weight of the current lowest-weighted operator in order to replace that operator.
+        - RateLimitWindow and max EjectableStakePercent.
+There is a time delta (7 days) to track ejection over.
+SC checks that system cannot eject more than ejectableStakePercent (33.33%) of total stake in this time delta.

 ## Watched changes